1 dead, 1 critical after fire burns through apartment building in Bayonne, NJ

 Firefighters encountered heavy fire on the third floor when they arrived at the three-story building.

-After knocking down the initial flames, they spent several hours battling hot spots that continued to flare throughout the third floor.
+After knocking down the initial flames, crews spent several hours battling hot spots that continued to flare throughout the third floor.

 Eyewitness News is told firefighters initially pulled one resident from the building in unknown condition.